Thiru-G/Nymble_Firmware_task/README.md

-**Firmware Data Transmission Task**
+#Firmware Data Transmission Task
-Overview
+##Overview
 This project implements various firmware solutions for transmitting data between a PC and a microcontroller unit (MCU) via UART communication.
 The task involves sending a specific piece of text from the PC to the MCU, storing it in EEPROM memory, and then transmitting it back to the PC.
 Real-time data transmission speed is measured during both the sending and receiving processes.
-Features :
+##Features :
-UART communication setup between PC and MCU.
+- UART communication setup between PC and MCU.
-Data transmission from PC to MCU and vice versa.
+- Data transmission from PC to MCU and vice versa.
-Data storage in MCU EEPROM.
+- Data storage in MCU EEPROM.
-Real-time measurement of data transmission/reception speed.
+- Real-time measurement of data transmission/reception speed.
-Multiple firmware solutions provided, including:
+- Multiple  solutions provided, including:
-Single .INO file solution for Arduino.
-.CPP and .H based INO file solution for Arduino.
+ -.CPP and .H based INO file solution for Arduino.
-PC code written in Python for communication with MCU.
+ -PC code written in Python for communication with MCU.
-PC Code with UI
+ -PC Code with UI

 MCU Used
 ESP32 Dev Kit: The ESP32 microcontroller development board is used for testing the firmware solutions.